puppup420247-org/EdgeEnterprise/edgeenterprise/configure-microsoft-edge.md

 ### 1. Download and install the Microsoft Edge administrative template

-If you want to configure Microsoft Edge policy settings in Active Directory, download the files to a network location you can access from a domain controller or a workstation with the Windows Server Administrative Tools installed.
+If you want to configure Microsoft Edge policy settings in Active Directory, download the files to a network location you can access from a domain controller or a workstation with the Remote Server Administration Tools (RSAT) installed.
 To configure on an individual computer, simply download the files to that computer.

 When you add the administrative template files to the appropriate location, Microsoft Edge policy settings are immediately available in the Group Policy Editor.